ebl138/visit-glasgow/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
+The site was deployed to GitHub pages.
 The steps to deploy are as follows:
  - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+ - Under Code and automation on the left side of the page, select Pages
+ - Under Branch, select main then Save
+ - Github then confirms desployment has been successful and provides the link to view the deployed site

 The live link can be found here - <https://ebl138.github.io/visit-glasgow>